The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars: Marketing

 The first promotional video and key visual for The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars were released in March 2016.
 The second promotional video and key visual for the film were released in October 2016.
 The film received the third key visual in February 2017, the fourth key visual in March, and the fifth and final key visual in April.
 Aniplex released the first two minutes of the film on June 12, 2017.
 A television special for the film featuring a competition between the former track-and-field athlete Sō Takei and Tatsuya was aired in Japan on Tokyo MX on June 13, 2017, and on BS11 on June 15.

 Moviegoers who had attended the film's screenings from June 17 to June 23, 2017, received an original novel written by Satō and illustrated by Ishida titled Beautiful Girl Magic Guardian Plasma Lina (美少女魔法戦士プラズマリーナ, Bishōjo Mahō Senshi Plasma Lina), which features the childhood of Angelina Kudou Shields prior joining Stars.
 Additional novels were given to the moviegoers who viewed the film in Japan: The Irregular at Magic High School If (魔法科高校の劣等生「IF」, Mahōka Kōkō no Rettōsei IF), which features the female characters of the franchise becoming idols, and Continuation Reminiscence Arc - Frozen Island (続・追憶編――凍てつく島――, Zoku Tsuioku-hen: Itetsuku Shima), which follows middle school students Miyuki and Tatsuya at Miyaki Island for a training of Miyuki's Niflheim magic.

 Promotional partners for the film included the Onigiri Society, which produced a collaborative onigiri; Mameshiba, which produced a Mameshiba-styled Tatsuya and Miyuki characters that were featured in four commercial videos and had goods available in theaters; the Japanese mobile games Pocolon Dungeons, The Samurai Kingdom: Senran, and Himegami Emaki; the Japanese tool company GodHand, which produced a limited Tatsuya Shiba-styled nipper; Karaoke no Tetsujin; and the café NewType Shinjuku.

 Release

 Theatrical

-The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars held special previews for about 750 guests simultaneously at the Shinjuku Wald 9 theater in Tokyo and the Umeda Burg 7 theater in Osaka on June 5, 2017, and was released in Japan on June 17.
-The film was released in the United States by Azoland Pictures on July 28, 2017, following its American premiere held by Aniplex of America at Anime Expo in Los Angeles early that month.
+The Irregular at Magic High School: The Movie – The Girl Who Summons the Stars had special previews for about 750 guests simultaneously at the Shinjuku Wald 9 theater in Tokyo and the Umeda Burg 7 theater in Osaka on June 5, 2017, and was released in Japan on June 17.
+The film was released in the United States by Azoland Pictures on July 28, 2017, following its American premiere held by Aniplex of America at Anime Expo in Los Angeles earlier that month.
 Madman Anime released the film in Australia and New Zealand on November 2, 2017.